- Python 92%

 - People who want one MCP endpoint shared across desktop, mobile, and scheduled jobs, instead of stdio-per-device.

-- Anyone who'd rather deploy a Helm chart than learn each MCP server's bespoke install path.
+- Anyone who'd rather deploy a shared MCP endpoint than learn each server's bespoke install path.

 Why you might try this one